k3sero/k3sero.github.io/_posts/2025-04-14-Randsomware-Hospital-THCON2025.md

 ## Is that guy really just walking?
 (Mid)

 ### Enunciado
 During your research on the hospital attacks, you might find other persons linked to the network.
-Can you find the username of the damaging malware’s developer as well as the city he is living in so the Special Forces can ask him some questions?
+Can you find the username of the damaging program developer as well as the city he is living in so the Special Forces can ask him some questions?

 Flag Format : THC{@username_City-Hyphen-Separated} For instance Aragorn living in Minas Tirith would yield THC{@aragorn_Minas-Tirith}

 ### Solver
-Este es el último reto de todos, en este caso tenemos que encontrar a el responsable del malware que se ha ejecutado en el Hospital.
+Este es el último reto de todos, en este caso tenemos que encontrar a el responsable del programa que se ha ejecutado en el Hospital.

 En uno de los correos, concretamente en el fichero `logs.txt` se encuentra el historial de movimientos del sistema del hospital.
-En una de sus líneas podemos encontrar el nombre del malware en cuestión llamado `Pandarmor`.
+En una de sus líneas podemos encontrar el nombre del programa específico en cuestión llamado `Pandarmor`.

 ```
 (...)